Updated for 2023-2024

 Unfortunately, this isn’t the case everywhere in the world.
 Developing nations have fewer resources to care for their population of homeless dogs.
 Struggling shelters rely on devoted volunteers to keep their doors open, so they can tend to animals that are stray, injured, hungry, or sick.

-Since 2007, International Volunteer HQ (IVHQ) has placed more than 100,000 volunteers in programs around the globe.
-IVHQ operates a variety of projects in more than 40 destinations worldwide, and it has earned accolades for affordability, safety, and community responsibility.
+Since 2007, International Volunteer HQ (IVHQ) has placed more than 130,000 volunteers in programs around the globe.
+IVHQ operates a variety of projects in more than 50 destinations worldwide, and it has earned accolades for affordability, safety, and community responsibility.
 IVHQ is the trusted partner of major companies like Microsoft and Salesforce, and offers programming for students of leading universities, including UCLA, Northwestern University, and the University of Michigan.
-These are just a few of the animal welfare projects available from IVHQ:

 Phnom Penh is Cambodia’s capital city, and more than 1.5 million people make their home there.
 Two rivers intersect here, which makes for a bustling waterfront where you can enjoy parks, restaurants, and nightlife.
 When you aren’t volunteering, you can visit the National Museum, which offers an in-depth look at the country’s history.